 This year, in spring, after spending one month separately (Kaspars was hiking with a group in Nepal, I – volunteering in a village near Antalya), we came to Istanbul for the second time.
 After hub bub, extreme pollution and chaos of Kathmandu, the capital of Nepal, Istanbul seemed like a super clean, super organized and super modern city.
 But at the same time Istanbul is so different from Antalya, the fifth most populous city in Turkey, located on the Mediterranean coast!
 If Antalya reminds me more of Europe than Asia, even though geographically it is Asia, Istanbul is quite the opposite.

 Last time we stayed in an apartment near Taksim square, on Istiklal Street, right in the middle of action.
 This time we chose to stay somewhere quiet, and Queen Seagull Hotel seemed like a perfect place.
 It is a little and inexpensive boutique hotel located in a rather peaceful neighborhood.

-Perfect place to rest after a long journey (Kaspars had 4 flights in 2 days).
-This is exactly what we needed.
+Perfect place to rest after a long journey.
+Kaspars had had 4 flights in 2 days.
+So this is exactly what we needed.